weecology/lab-manual/UF-Policies:-Florida-Residency.md

 * Renters insurance policy

 ---
 The people checking this read the law to the letter, which is something like "Legal documents showing residency of 12 months prior to the start of the semester".
-After talking with a few people it seems the easiest way to do this is, as soon as you move to Gainesville and before your 1st semester starts go get your Florida drivers license, car registration, and register to vote.
+After talking with a few people it seems the easiest way to do this is, as soon as you move to Gainesville and **before your 1st semester starts** go get your Florida drivers license, car registration, and register to vote.
 At the start of your 2nd  year here these will then be legal docs that are dated 12 months from the present.
-If you really want to drive it home you can also do the Declaration of Domicile
+If you really want to drive it home you can also do the Declaration of Domicile along with your license, voter registration, etc.

 Shawn first submitted the following and got denied:
 * Florida DL (not 12 months old, I got it in October my 1st semester).